 Put yourself in my shoes.
 If you were on the receiving end of these two different sets of questions, what kind of different impression and message does it send you?

 How do you become rich?
 Work hard, and more importantly work smart which naturally includes working for the right people and organization.

 How do you become healthier?
-Exercise, eat healthy.
+Exercise more, eat better, sleep early.

 You don’t actually need to pay me money to ask such questions, so please, put in a bit more effort in when writing them down.
 A consultation with a practitioner is most useful when you wish to go deeper into these topics, but absolutely useless when you are only capable of being superficial.

 When We Assess Wealth – It’s Assessing Your Value and Capabities